 What is Required for Legal Guardianship in Texas: The Process

-- File an application: The potential guardian must apply with the appropriate court in the county where the child resides.
-The application must include information about the child, the proposed guardian, and the reasons for guardianship.
+The proposed guardian must file a formal application for guardianship with the appropriate probate or family court in the county where the child resides.
+The application includes identifying information about the child, the proposed guardian, and the reasons guardianship is requested.

 What is Required for Legal Guardianship in Texas: Specific Documents